Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Applications of to Hitting Set Problems on Graphs

 \defparproblem{{\pEBoundedVC}}{An undirected graph $G = (V, E)$ and an integer $k$.}{$k$}{Is there an $S \subseteq V(G)$ with at most $k$ vertices such that $G - S$ has no $P_{\eta}$ as subgraphs and $G[S]$ is $p$-edge-connected?}

-It is clear from the problem definition that a set $S$ is called an {\em $\eta$-path vertex cover} of $G$ if $G - S$ has no $P_{\eta}$ as subgraph.
+A set $S$ is called an {\em $\eta$-path vertex cover} of $G$ if $G - S$ has no $P_{\eta}$ as subgraph. {\pEBoundedVC} asks to find an $\eta$-path vertex cover with at most $k$ vertices that induces a $p$-edge-connected subgraph.
 The following proposition holds true for graphs of treedepth at most $\eta$.

 \begin{proposition}(\cite{DvorakGT12}) If a graph $G$ has treedepth at least $\eta + 1$, then it has a connected subgraph $H$ such that ${\td}(H) > \eta$ and $|V(H)| \leq 2^{2^{\eta}}$. \end{proposition}